 As such, when building the cars, Group B engineers had to approximate the race weight of their designs in harmony with the engine choice to properly set the cars up for the specific weight and tire classes.
-The best way to maximize a Group B car was to run the largest displacement engine possible (taking into account the 1.4 forced induction multiplier) and make the weight as close to the minimum requirement of that class.
+The best way to maximise a Group B car was to make it as light as possible so that its weight closely matched its engine displacement class minimum requirement (taking into account the 1.4 forced induction multiplier, if applicable).
 The rest of the chassis and suspension could therefore be set up to run the properly sized tires within the class limits.
 Not doing this correctly would handicap the car in one way or the other.

-You can view the complete FIA “Appendix J” by choosing either of these options (Group B regulations were identical from 1982 to 1985, limitations to aerodynamic overhangs were implemented for 1986);
+You can view the complete period FIA “Appendix J” by choosing either of these options (Group B regulations were identical from 1982 to 1985, limitations to aerodynamic overhangs and the prohibition of aluminium roll cages were implemented for 1986);

-For a Group B car to be accepted in official competition, manufacturers had to produce a minimum of 200 units within a 12 month period.
-Many of the homologation road cars were built by the rally teams themselves and not by the manufacturer.
-Thus, most cars were roughly finished, somewhat unreliable, and unpractical for daily use.
+For a Group B car to be accepted in sanctioned competition, manufacturers had to produce a minimum of 200 identical units within a 12 month period.
+Many of the homologation road cars were designed by the rally teams themselves and not by the manufacturer.
+Thus, most cars were often roughly finished, somewhat unreliable, and unpractical for daily use.
 After completion, FISA officials would then be invited to physically count the cars.
-While some manufacturers were very proud of showing off their cars by lining up the 200 units side by side, others were rumored to have used trickery with various double-counting schemes.
+While some manufacturers were very proud of showing off their cars by lining up the 200 units side by side on a huge expanse of tarmac, others were rumoured to have used trickery with various double-counting schemes.

-In addition to the one-time batch of 200 homologation cars, the FISA introduced a totally new feature that was called “evolution” (ET).
+In addition to the one-time batch of 200 homologation cars, the FISA introduced major revisions to the previous Group 4 “Evolution” (E) feature, now called “Evolution / Termination” (ET) under Group B regulations.
 This would allow an additional 10% of the total number of cars produced to receive special modifications specifically for racing.
 If this was something the manufacturer was interested in doing they needed to build a minimum of 20 more cars to homologate any “evolution” models into competition.
-A new batch of 20 more evolution cars would be needed each subsequent year to homologate any major changes.

-The new evolution rules were meant to somewhat replace the old “VF/VO” (parts manufacturer variant / parts option variant) rules that the manufacturers exploited in Group 4 to greatly enhance the performance of a normal production road car.
-It had allowed them to produce special racing parts and use them on the rally cars by masquerading them as dealership “optional parts”.
-In Group B, this was still permitted but the big change was that if these parts were used the car automatically became an “evolution” model, to which the regulations stated that the production of the car model used for homologation had to be terminated.
+The new evolution “ET” rules were meant to somewhat control the old “VF/VO” (parts manufacturer variant / parts option variant) rules that the manufacturers exploited in Group 4 to greatly enhance the performance of a normal production road car.
+It had allowed them to produce and use special racing parts on their cars by masquerading them as dealership “optional parts”.
+In Group B, these were still permitted but the difference was that any modification to some of the major parts (such as engine displacement, aspiration type, overhang, spoiler add-ons, etc) automatically qualified the car as an “Evolution / Termination” (ET) model, to which the regulations stated that the production of the car model used for homologation had to be terminated.

-The rules for these special cars also mandated that the cabin section had to remain identical to the homologated road car.
+The rules for the evolution cars also mandated that the cabin section had to remain identical to the homologated road car.
 The fore and aft sections could subsequently be modified at will as long as the main homologated components would remain intact.
-On each subsequent anniversary of the homologation date, 20 more (or 10% of the total produced) “evolution” cars could be built to homologate any changes such as; modified engine displacement, aspiration, exterior dimensions, and aerodynamic add-ons.
+On each subsequent anniversary of the homologation date, 20 more (or 10% of the total produced) “evolution” cars could be built to homologate any changes.
 However, any major changes to key components such as; drivetrain layout, engine position, and main cabin structure would require a totally new homologation batch of 200 cars.

 For the FISA, the termination rule was seen as enough of a dissuasive measure for the manufacturers to reconsider using the evolution feature.
-However, it turned out that the FISA was deadly wrong as most manufacturers simply worked around it by producing 200 homologation cars that were branded as a different model than the normal production car.
-For the most well funded teams, this meant designing and producing a car built entirely from scratch to win rallies, and they exploited the loophole to the maximum – something that the FISA had not quite planned for…
+However, it turned out that most manufacturers simply worked around it by producing 200 homologation cars that were branded as a different model / sub-model than the normal production car.
+For the most well funded teams this meant designing and producing a car built entirely from scratch specifically to win rallies or races and they exploited the loophole to the maximum – something that the FISA had not quite planned for!

-In the latter stages of Group B, leeway from the FISA officials allowed the competition “evolution” cars to be homologated before the actual completion of the road cars, thus providing manufacturers with more opportunities to fake production numbers and present the same units with different identification numbers.
-A common trickery was also to use normal homologation models to build the evolution cars and refitting them with new identification plates.
-Other manufacturers of the latter homologation models did not reach the required 200 units as when news of the cancellation of Group B hit they simply stopped making them.
+In the latter stages of Group B, manufacturers had shown much disdain to producing expensive bespoke cars to which they often lost money selling them.
+This led the FISA officials to bend the rules and sometimes allow the competition “evolution” cars to be homologated before the actual completion of the road cars, thus providing manufacturers with more opportunities to fake production numbers and present the same units with different identification plates.
+A common trickery was also to use normal homologation models to build the evolution cars from, then switching plates, hence making the true amount of homologation road cars around 180 units at best.
+Notwithstanding, most manufacturers of the latter homologation models simply stopped making them when the cancellation of Group B was announced in May 1986.
 All of these factors makes the Group B “homologation specials” very rare and coveted today.

 In May of 1981, some of the finer details of the Group B rallying category were still not yet set in stone, making members of the FISA doubt that there wouldn’t be enough of a field of cars for its planned debut which was less than seven months away.
 As such, it was voted to let the previous Group 2 and 4 cars compete for the various 1982 rally championships and allow time for manufacturers to develop a car under the new regulations while still having a model that could compete in the interim.
 This transition feature also allowed privateers to continue competing with the cars they already owned.
 Another rule was that by 1983 manufacturers would have to run Group B homologated cars with their seeded drivers to be able to score points.